Ahmad Shah Durrani

-Born between 1720 and 1722, Ahmad Shah's early life saw him accompany Nader Shah in his campaigns until Nader's assassination in 1747, resulting in the division of the Afsharid Empire.
-Ahmad Shah took advantage and was crowned in Kandahar, establishing his rule in Afghanistan and founding the Durrani Empire.
+Born between 1720 and 1722, Ahmad Shah accompanied Nader Shah in his campaigns until Nader's assassination in 1747, which resulted in the division of the Afsharid Empire.
+Ahmad Shah took advantage and was crowned near Kandahar, establishing his rule in Afghanistan and founding the Durrani Empire.

 In 1748, he invaded the Mughal Empire and began a series of invasions into India that would span the next 24 years.
 Following his third invasion of India, Ahmad Shah annexed Punjab and Kashmir from the Mughals.
 His forays continued, including the occupation and sacking of Delhi in 1757 during his fourth invasion, and the annihilation of Maratha armies at the Third Battle of Panipat, the largest battle of the 18th century, during his fifth.
-Outside of India, he campaigned in Khorasan and Afghan Turkestan, subjugating the Afsharids, crossing swords with the Khanate of Bukhara, and even encounters with Qing China.
+Outside of India, he campaigned in Khorasan and Afghan Turkestan, subjugating the Afsharids, crossed swords with the Khanate of Bukhara, and had diplomatic encounters with Qing China.
 In his later reign, he led numerous invasions against the Sikhs to maintain control over the Punjab.
-Years of nonstop campaigning took a toll on his health, and he died in 1772 in Maruf, being buried in his own mausoleum in Kandahar.
+Years of nonstop campaigning took a toll on his health, and he died in 1772 in Maruf.
+He was buried in Kandahar, where his mausoleum is located.

 Throughout his reign, Ahmad Shah fought over fifteen major military campaigns.
-Nine of them were centered in India, three in Khorasan, and three in Afghan Turkestan.
+Nine of them were centered in present-day India, (Note: He attempted a total of twelve invasions of India.
+See his tenth, eleventh, and twelfth attempted invasions.) three in Khorasan, and three in Afghan Turkestan.
 Having rarely lost a battle, historians widely recognize Ahmad Shah as a brilliant military leader and tactician, typically being compared to military leaders such as Marlborough, Mahmud of Ghazni, Babur, and Nader Shah.
 Ahmad Shah has been described as one of the greatest military leaders of eighteenth century Asia, as well the "greatest general of Asia of his time", and as one of the greatest conquerors in Asian history.

+His campaigns, however, left India in complete chaos and contributed to the decline of Muslim power in Northern India, with Ahmad Shah overseeing several indiscriminate massacres throughout his campaigns as well as pillaging, and mass enslavement conducted by Afghan soldiers.

 Name and title

 His birth name was Ahmad Khan, and he was born into the Abdali tribe of Pashtuns.
 After his accession to power in 1747, he became known as Ahmad Shah.
 His tribe also changed their name from Abdali to Durrani.
 Afghans often refer to him as Ahmad Shāh Bābā, meaning "Ahmad Shah the Father".

 In historical sources, his tribe's name is interchangeably used between Abdali and Durrani, and he is commonly referred to by names including Ahmad Shah Abdali.
+Eventually, Ahmad Shah would forbid the usage of the old tribal name of Abdali, rather insisting on the usage of Durrani instead, an act likely done to ward off other rival Abdali claimants.